jparyani/mediagoblin/docs/hackinghowto.rst

 ---------------------------------------

 GNU MediaGoblin uses a variety of libraries in order to do what it does.
-These libraries are listed in the :ref:`beardomatic-chapter` along with links to the project Web sites and documentation for the libraries.
+These libraries are listed in the :ref:`codebase-chapter` along with links to the project Web sites and documentation for the libraries.